Pradus7/simple-TCG/README.md

 # simple-TCG
-A simple CLI based trading card game that allows 2 players to battle each other using a randomly generated deck
+A simple CLI based trading card game coded in python that allows 2 players to battle each other using a randomly generated deck

 # Current features:
 - Players begin with a pseudo-randomly generated 30 card deck